 New Competition for an Old Favorite

 Our longtime winner is the All-Clad d3 Stainless Steel 12″ Fry Pan with Lid.
 This pan has hidden technology: It's built from layers of different metals that are bonded together using a process patented in 1967 by metallurgist and All-Clad founder John Ulam.
 When the whole pan is made this way, it's called “fully clad.”
 Our favorite has three layers: aluminum sandwiched between stainless steel.
 That means you get the best of both metals: aluminum's speedy heat conduction modulated by slower-transmitting, heat-retaining steel.
 Recently we've seen many more fully clad pans on the market, boasting even more metal layers as well as other special treatments and features, some at pretty stunning prices.
 Even All-Clad launched a five-layer skillet, called the d5 Stainless Steel, making us wonder if our previous favorite was still the best choice.
 To find out, we bought seven fully clad pans, priced from about $100.00 to about $400.00.
-Based on previous testings, we skipped pans on which only the base is clad (this is sometimes called an “encapsulated” base; see “Don't Be Fooled by a Disk-Bottom Pan”).
+Based on previous testings, we skipped pans on which only the base is clad (this is sometimes called an “encapsulated” base or a "disk-bottom").

 We put them all through a gauntlet of cooking tests: sautéing diced onions, searing strip steaks and making pan sauce, pan-roasting green beans and asparagus, and cooking a cut-up chicken that started on the stovetop and finished in the oven and then building a pan sauce from the drippings.
 We scrubbed the pans by hand and ran them through the dishwasher.
 We also checked for warping and even knocked them around to see how sturdily they were constructed, simulating years of use.
 (These pans can be a great investment, but only if they last.)

 Pricey Skillets Performed Well, but Some Were a Pain to Use